sebastianandress/Slicer-SurfaceWrapSolidify/README.md

     }

-For further collaborations, patient studies or any help, do not hesitate to contact [Sebastian Andreß, MD](mailto:sebastian.andress@med.uni-muenchen.de).
+For further collaborations, patient studies or any help, do not hesitate to contact [Sebastian Andreß](mailto:sebastian.andress@med.uni-muenchen.de).
 Thanks a lot to [Andras Lasso](https://github.com/lassoan) for also contributing and improving the module.

 ![Header](/Resources/Media/header.png)